SAFE vs SAFT vs Token Warrant: Which Web3 Fundraising Instrument, When (2026)

 Sources

-- Token warrant — right (not obligation) to buy tokens at fixed/discounted price, actively exercised (vs SAFT auto-delivery); often paired with a SAFE; US-registered cos commonly advised to prefer warrants over vaguer side letters
+- Token warrant: a right (not an obligation) to buy tokens at a fixed or discounted price, actively exercised, often paired with a SAFE.
+There is no single statutory standard for token warrants; US-registered companies are commonly advised by counsel to prefer warrants over vaguer side letters.
+See the token warrant vs token side letter article.

 BSPCE Eligibility Conditions 2026: Who Can Issue, Who Can Receive (2026)